GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

         ViscosityFun BrineViscosity 0

 In these files, the first keyword of each line is an identifier for the model type (either a density or a viscosity model).
-It is followed by the model name
+It is followed by the model name.
-Then, the lower, upper and step increment values for pressure and temperature range are specified.
+Then, the lower, upper, and step increment values for pressure and temperature range are specified.
 The trailing 0 for ``BrineCO2Density`` and ``BrineViscosity`` entry is the salinity of the brine, set to zero.

 .. note::